almaan/breast_dge/scripts/DGE_analysis/notes.md

 * Implement multifeature DGE [X]
 * Implement logger as to register how many spots that are dropped, and procedure [X]
 * Look at parallelization options, try to put this up to the cluster [ ]
-* Add timer to logger as to get a sense of how long each analysis is [ ]
+* Add timer to logger as to get a sense of how long each analysis is [X]
 * enable gene-selection (would be interesting to look at say PAM50) [/] _implemented_ but not _evaluated_
 * Could one subset the spots, not looking at all of them in order to increase run time [x]
 * Add version print on-top [X]
 * Rewrite code for nesting of replicates, looks ugly as fuck atm [ ]
-* Comment code for DGE-analysis [ ]
+* Comment code for DGE-analysis [x]
-* Take care of argparser printing for logging purposes
+* Take care of argparser printing for logging purposes [ ]
-* Print log to file [ ]
+* Print log to file [X]
-* make output with top n-genes (take as argument from cli) [ ]
+* make output with top n-genes (take as argument from cli) [X]

+* Move remove main-function, that is stupid.
+Just put everything in the main-body rather.[X]
+* Move helper-functions to utils-file.
+[X]

 ## Remember
 * In DGE\_analysis.r the count matrix is taken as samples x genes